 Charcoal gray is a mixture of gray and black.
 Some black shades can look gray, while dark gray shades can appear black.
 Charcoal differs as it contains a little amount of white.
 This creates a bold and deep gray shade that stands out.

 Charcoal also has a slight blue hint which gives it even more depth.
-This explains why so many colors look good with it, as it contains a range of different tones.
+This explains why so many colors look good with it, as it contains a

 Charcoal may be a dark color, but it isn’t the same as black.
 Black is one tone, but charcoal gray contains four.
 Black, white, gray, and blue.